jfrog/artifactory-user-plugins/metadata/expireFilesMetadata/README.md

 This plugin expires files when they are requested according to file pattern and expire delay stored in properties file so that the files are redownloaded.

+This plugin is supported for Generic repositories only.

 This plugin is inspired from [Expires Packages Metadata User Plugin](https://github.com/jfrog/artifactory-user-plugins/tree/master/metadata/expirePackagesMetadata).

 `expireFilesMetadata.json`